xiuxiuface/dsa4213-assignment3/README.md

 ## ⚙️ Environment Setup

 ### Option 1: Kaggle / Google Colab
-You can open the `.ipynb` file directly in Kaggle or Colab and run all cells.
+You can open the `.ipynb` file directly in Kaggle or Colab and run all cells (I use Kaggle).

 ### Option 2: Local / Command Line
 ## 🔧 Setup